Ambikass/M2-EmbSys/Project/7_Applications/README.md

  * Security system is used in houses.
  * Security system is used in offices.
  * Security system is used in industries.
- * Security system is used in institutes.
+ * Security systems are used in institutes.
  * Wherever we required security we can use the security system.